Zehelein/pg-transactional-outbox/lib/README.md

 The other central function is `initializeInboxService`.
 It takes a configuration object with one database connection (`pgReplicationConfig`) based on a user with the replication permission to receive notifications when a new inbox message was created.
-And a second database connection (`pgConfig`) to open a datase transaction to process the inbox message and the message handler data changes.
+And a second database connection (`pgConfig`) to open a database transaction to process the inbox message and the message handler data changes.
-The configuration includes also the database schema name where the inbox table is located, the name of the used PostgreSQL replication, and the name of the used PostgreSQL logical replication slot.
+The configuration includes also the database schema and table name of the inbox table, the name of the used PostgreSQL replication, and the name of the used PostgreSQL logical replication slot.

 ## General

 The library includes error logging and some trace/warning logs.
-By default it uses a `pino` logger instance.
+By default, it uses a `pino` logger instance.
 You can use the `setLogger` interface to provide your own `pino` logger instance or another logger that satisfies the pino `BaseLogger` interface.

 The `executeTransaction` functionality could be helpful when implementing the consumer to store both the outbox message and other data as part of the same transaction.
-It takes care to commit and rollback the transaction and release the client back to the pool.
+It takes care to commit and roll back the transaction and release the client back to the pool.